Dedzsinator/pyHMSSQL/README.md

 query INSERT INTO employees (id, name, dept_id, salary) VALUES (3, 'Charlie', 2, 65000)
 query INSERT INTO employees (id, name, dept_id, salary) VALUES (4, 'Dave', 2, 68000)
 query INSERT INTO employees (id, name, dept_id, salary) VALUES (5, 'Eve', 3, 78000)

+--- testing FK Constraints

+-- Test 1: Try to delete a department that has employees (should fail) query DELETE FROM departments WHERE id = 1 ✅

+-- Test 2: Try to update a department ID that is referenced by employees (should fail) query UPDATE departments SET id = 10 WHERE id = 1 ✅

+-- Test 3: Try to insert an employee with a non-existent department (should fail) query INSERT INTO employees (id, name, dept_id) VALUES (4, 'Dave', 3) ✅

 ---
 -- JOIN SPECIFIC TESTS